UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 ### Connecting from outside the University

-If you want to connect to BlueCrystal from outside the University, you first need to somehow connect to the network.
+If you want to connect to BlueCrystal from outside the University, you first need to first connect to the University's network.

 Your first option is to use [the University's VPN](https://www.bris.ac.uk/it-services/advice/homeusers/uobonly/uobvpn/).
 Once you set this up and connect to it, your traffic will be tunneled to a server on the University's network.